-Configure the Dominion SX to Use an IAS RADIUS Server
+Configure the SX to Use an IAS RADIUS Server

-The tasks to set up the SX unit to use an IAS RADIUIS server are:
+The tasks to set up the SX to use an IAS RADIUIS server are:

-- Configure a Primary Radius Server (and optional secondary Radius server). - · Configure a Radius port. - Configure a secret (shared secret) that will be matched in the IAS client configuration within IAS.
+- Configure a Primary Radius Server (and optional secondary Radius server). - · Configure a Radius port. - Configure a secret (shared secret) that is matched in the IAS client configuration within IAS.